Committed to building strong foundations for thoughtful learning in young children from low literate backgrounds

 Village Libraries and Community Programmes

-Supported the programme for foundational learning in schools across 7 districts of Rajasthan through an MOU with the State and a core demonstration program at Ajmer for knowledge generation and capacity building.
+Supported the programme for foundational learning in schools across 7 districts of Rajasthan through a four year MOU with the State and a core demonstration program at Ajmer.
+On completion, a subsequent MoU has been signed for three years i.e. June 2023 to 2026 to support government schools to implement Foundation Learning Programmes in 3 Blocks in the Ajmer District and the core demonstration programme for supporting programmes across wider locations

 See our Annual Reports >